-Mr. Stanley, age 70, has been Chief Executive Officer of Empire Bolt & Screw, Inc., a Spokane distribution company which he founded in 1972, for over five years.
+Mr. Stanley, age 71, has been Chairman and Chief Executive Officer of Empire Bolt & Screw, Inc., since 1972.
+Empire Bolt is a Spokane distribution company of which Mr. Stanley is the founder.
 He is a past Chairman of the Association of Washington Business, past President of the Inland Northwest Council of Boy Scouts of America, and past Chairman of the Spokane Area Chamber of Commerce.
-Mr. Stanley also serves on the boards of Output Technology Corporation, CXT Incorporated, and The Coeur d'Alenes Company, all located in Spokane, Washington, and Aresco Inc., of Post Falls, Idaho.
+Mr. Stanley also serves on the boards of Output Technology Corporation and The Coeur d'Alenes Company, both located in Spokane, Washington, and Aresco, Inc., of Post Falls, Idaho.
+Mr. Stanley will retire from the Avista Corp.
+Board of Directors at the end of his term in May 2001.